Dentistry

 • If you grind your teeth, a nightguard can help protect your veneers or bonding.

 • Don’t use whitening on composites.
-It won’t match and can mess things up.
+It won’t match and could disrupt things.

 • Avoid using teeth as tools.
-Open packages with scissors, avoid your mouth.
+Open packages with scissors, avoiding your mouth.

 • Get a professional polish/clean every 6 months. maintain things looking new.